Open0xScope/openscope/README.md

 On Day 0, I only created a $PEPE long position.

-On Day 1, casue $PEPE is up 50%, my $PEPE sub-account is now worth 0.15.
+On Day 1, cause $PEPE is up 50%, my $PEPE sub-account is now worth 0.15.

 As other sub-accounts stay no change (no open position).